anirudhgray/tahini-lang/README.md

 ### Built-in Functions

-Currently, Tahini does not support importing external modules or libraries.
+Currently, Tahini does not have a standard library.
 However, it does provide a set of built-in functions (filling some of the core gaps which an imported standard library would have provided) for common operations:

 - `input()` - Read a line of string input from the user.
 - `clock()` - Get the current time in seconds since the Unix epoch.